Disclosure: This comparison was written by the Latitude team. We’ve aimed to represent each tool honestly and will update anything that’s inaccurate.

 There’s no universal winner — it genuinely depends on your situation.

-The case for Latitude is specific: if your agents have multi-turn workflows and complex tool use, and you're finding that your current eval set keeps missing the regressions that actually appear in production — the agent-native architecture and GEPA auto-generated evals are designed for exactly that problem.
-The eval library grows from real failures, not hypothetical benchmarks.
+The case for Latitude is specific: if your agents have multi-turn workflows and complex tool use, and you’re finding that your current eval set keeps missing the regressions that actually appear in production — the agent-native architecture, Signals, and evals auto-generated from real failures are designed for exactly that problem.
+The eval library grows from real failures, not hypothetical benchmarks, and the MCP server lets your coding agent drive a detected regression toward an opened PR.

 Whatever tool you choose: the highest-value practice is connecting production failures to pre-deployment tests.
 Every regression that ships to users is a test case that could have caught it.
 Building the habit of converting incidents into evals is more important than which platform you use to run them.